Steel Industry Initiatives

-The Japan Iron and Steel Federation (JISF) expects the use of high-performance steel materials to reduce CO2 emissions.
-It is estimated that the use of 5 major high-performance steel materials for cars, transformers, ships, power generator boilers, and trains in Japan and overseas (FY2018 production: 6.97 million tonnes, 6.8% of crude steel production) helped to reduce CO2 emissions by 31.06 million tonnes (10.10 million tonnes in Japan, 20.96 million tonnes overseas) in FY2018.
+The Japan Iron and Steel Federation (JISF) calculates the CO₂ emissions reduction impact of using high-performance steel materials.
+It is estimated that the use of five major high-performance steel materials in cars, transformers, ships, power generator boilers, and trains in Japan and overseas* (FY2021 production: 6.69 million tonnes, 7.3% of crude steel production) helped reduce CO₂ emissions by 33.69 million tonnes (10.56 million tonnes in Japan, 23.12 million tonnes overseas) in FY2021.

-• Estimates created by the Institute of Energy Economics, Japan
+*Estimates made by the Institute of Energy Economics, Japan

-• Materials included are steel sheets for automobiles, directional electrical steel sheets, thick steel sheets for shipbuilding, steel tubes for boilers, stainless steel sheets.
+*The five materials are steel sheets for automobiles, directional electrical steel sheets, thick steel sheets for shipbuilding, steel tubes for boilers, and stainless steel sheets.

 Global Scale Initiatives

 JFE Steel is also addressing global warming by participating in international activities, such as the Japan India Public and Private Collaborative Meeting, the Japan-ASEAN Steel Initiative and the Japan-China Steel Industries Exchange.
-In addition, JFE Steel is involved as a member of World Steel Association (WSA)’s Climate Action Program, which uses ISO 14404 as the standard for measurement and calculation.
+In addition, JFE Steel is involved as a member of World Steel Association (WSA)'s Climate Action data collection programme, which uses ISO 14404 as the standard for measurement and calculation.

-Contribution to the Development of Calculation in LCA
+Contribution to Developing the LCA of Steel Material

-In order to accurately evaluate the environmental impact of products, assessment and quantification is required over their entire life cycles, from raw resource mining to material production, product manufacture, use and final disposal.
-Life Cycle Assessment (LCA) is one method for conducting this evaluation.
+Accurately evaluating the environmental impact of products requires assessment and quantification of impact over their entire life cycles, from raw resource mining to material production, product manufacture, use, and final disposal.
+Life cycle assessment (LCA) is one evaluation method.

 After final products such as automobiles and buildings finish their mission in society, all of their steel components can be recycled and reused.
 This closed loop recycling ability is an excellent characteristic of steel materials.
-If LCA is conducted and this characteristic is taken into account, steel can be viewed as having extremely low environmental impact compared to other materials.
+Taking this into account through LCA reveals that steel can be viewed as having extremely low environmental impact compared to other materials.